>> Apply now

-Thanks to The Montana Council on Developmental Disabilities, Posture 24/7 is working with children and teenagers across the state through September 30, 2017.
+Thanks to The Montana Council on Developmental Disabilities, Posture 24/7 worked with children and teenagers across the state through September 30, 2017.
 On October 5, 2017 we presented the results of this work at the annual Division for Early Childhood International Conference in Portland, Oregon.
 Check out our poster!

 What can 24 hour posture care do for you?

 It can protect the shape of a person’s body, help balance muscle tone, reduce pain, ease physical care, improve sitting posture and tolerance, and help people sleep better.
 There are very strong connections between a person’s posture during the day and at night – if you know what to look for.
 24 hour postural care management is a gentle, non-invasive, inexpensive way to promote health and quality of life for people with motor impairments.
 Read more background »